ariadne-cps/ariadne/README.md

 2. Install Homebrew from http://brew.sh/

     Homebrew packages required: `cmake boost gtk cairo`

-3. No Buddy package is offered, you need to compile the library from https://sourceforge.net/projects/buddy/

-    Download and extract the Buddy package, then from the extracted directory:

-    ```
-$ ./configure
-$ make
-$ make install
-    ```

 Optionally, if you want to build the documentation, you need Doxygen and a working Latex distribution (including the Math packages).